 What is an endoscope and how is it used?

 An endoscope is a flexible tube with a viewing port and/or a video camera attachment that is inserted either into the stomach through the mouth or the colon via the rectum.
 It permits inspection of the inside of these hollow structures.
-If the stomach is being examined, the esophagus (the tube connecting the mouth and stomach) is also inspected as the endoscope is being passed into the stomach.
+If the stomach is being examined, the esophagus (the tube connecting the mouth and stomach) is also inspected as the endoscope is passed into the stomach.

 What types of disease are diagnosed with an endoscopic examination?